RasanPanag/Tic-tac-toe-python/README.md

 ## Other relevant information:
 - All the python code is **main.py** file
-- All the images of code running is in **images of code running** folder
+- All the images of code running is in **imagesOfCodeRunning** folder
 ## References:
 https://www.w3schools.com/python/